Zero-Downtime Slot Migration: Production Playbook for Horizontal Redis Cluster Scaling

 raise RuntimeError(f"Cluster routing exhausted for session:{user_id}") from e

-The client automatically issues ASKING when encountering ASK redirects, but developers should monitor routing exceptions to detect misaligned slot maps.
+The client automatically issues ASKING when encountering ASK redirects.
+Monitor routing exceptions to detect misaligned slot maps.
 Reference the official Cluster Client Documentation for advanced routing overrides and TLS cluster configurations.

 # prometheus.yml snippet